apache/metron/metron-deployment/development/docker/README.md

 limitations under the License.
 -->

-This provides a Docker Container containing all of the prerequisites required to build Metron.
+This provides a Docker Container containing all of the prerequisites required to build Metron and deploying it with Ansible.
 This allows you to easily build Metron without installing all of the build dependencies manually.

 ### Prerequisites